 - Identify and document safety concerns within communities.

-All NHW must first apply for Accreditation to the Western Cape Department of Community Safety (DoCS).
-Once approved for accreditation, NHW becomes eligible for resourcing, training and funding.
+All NHW structures must first apply for Accreditation to the Western Cape Department of Police Oversight and Community Safety (POCS).
+Once approved for accreditation, the NHW structure becomes eligible for resourcing, training and funding.

 Accreditation of NHWs

-When your NHW is approved and accredited they will receive Accreditation Certificate as well as a “Starter Kit”.
-The accreditation certificate is valid for 2 years and must be renewed 3 months before it expires so that the accreditation doesn’t lapse.
+When your NHW structure is approved and accredited they will receive an Accreditation Certificate as well as a “Starter Kit”.
+The accreditation certificate is valid for two years and must be renewed 3 months before expiration so that the accreditation does not lapse.

 Training for NHWs

-As part of the NHW Accreditation and Support Programme, the Western Cape Department of Community Safety (DoCS) offers a two-day basic NHW training course.
-The training is provided within communities throughout the Western Cape at a community hall within the area.
-Training is free of charge and all logistics relating to training and catering is provided by DoCS.
+As part of the NHW Accreditation and Support Programme, the Western Cape Department of Police Oversight and Community Safety (POCS) offers Basic NHW training free of charge.
+POCS will provide all logistics for the training.
+The training is provided in communities throughout the Western Cape at a community hall within the area.

 Resources for NHWs

-All accredited Neighbourhood Watches are issued with a “Starter Kit” that contains the following:
+All accredited Neighbourhood Watches qualify for and are issued with a “Starter Kit” that contains the following: